Interstate 64

 Interstate 64 (I-64) is an east–west Interstate Highway in the Eastern United States.
 Its western terminus is at I-70, U.S. Route 40 (US 40), and US 61 in Wentzville, Missouri.
-Its eastern terminus is at an interchange with I-264 and I-664 at Bower's Hill in Chesapeake, Virginia.
-I-64 connects the major metropolitan areas of St. Louis, Missouri; Louisville and Lexington in Kentucky; Charleston, West Virginia; and Richmond and Hampton Roads in Virginia.
+Its eastern terminus is at the Bowers Hill Interchange with I-264 and I-664 at Bower's Hill in Chesapeake, Virginia.
+I-64 connects Greater St. Louis, the Louisville metropolitan area, the Lexington–Fayette metropolitan area, the Charleston, WV metropolitan area, the Greater Richmond Region, and Hampton Roads.